Associate Professor, Emory University School of Medicine, Department of Pediatrics

 - Gunter C. (2015).
 Autism: Seeing the spectrum entire.
 Nature, 524, 288-289.

-- Gunter, C. (2015).
-Doing science is not enough: the importance of communicating your science to any audience you can.
-Lecture conducted from University of British Columbia, Vancouver, Canada.
+- Gunter, C. (2018).
+Doing science is not enough: The importance of communicating your work in any way you can.
+Presented at the Association of American Medical Colleges GREAT Professional Development Group, Atlanta, GA.

 - Gunter, C. (2016).
 Precision medicine in social media (and for imprecise phenotypes).
 Institute of Medicine Health Literacy Roundtable meeting on Precision Medicine.

-- Gunter, C. (2018).
-Doing science is not enough: the importance of communicating your work in any way you can.
-Association of American Medical Colleges GREAT Professional Development Group.
-Lecture conducted from Atlanta, Georgia.
+- Gunter, C. (2015).
+Doing science is not enough: The importance of communicating your science to any audience you can.
+Lecture presented at University of British Columbia, Vancouver, Canada.

 - 2018, WSB-TV, “The prevalence of autism spectrum disorders in the U.S. may have reached a plateau.”